NaphtaliO/ShiftWizard/README.md

 - The Flask Backend is hosted on [heroku](https://heroku.com/).
 - The React Frontend is hosted on [Firebase](https://firebase.google.com/).

+## Extra Features

+- Employer user edit their profile
+- Employee users are able to change their passwords from the auto-generated one

+#### Security
+- For authentication we used JWT Authentication and token are being stored on the client.
+JSON Web Tokens are a good way of transmitting information between parties securely because they can be signed, which means you can be sure senders are who they say they are.
+- To prevent SQL injections we used an ORM for database querying.
+- Passwords in the database are salted and then hashed which makes it harder and impossible to crack.

 ## Core Technologies
 ### Technologies/Libraries
 - **Front-end Framework:** React